Accueil » Tips » Bone broth: benefits and how to prepare it easily

 • 2 tablespoons of apple cider vinegar

-• 1 tablespoon organic lemon juice
+• 1 tablespoon of organic lemon juice

 • 2 carrots, roughly chopped